Skip to main content

 Setup

-Install the Slack app from Integrations → Slack → Connect Slack.
+Install the Slack app from Connections → Slack → Connect Slack.
 The button kicks off Slack’s OAuth flow via the generic OAuth surface; on approval Slack redirects back to /webhooks/inbound/oauth/slack/callback, which exchanges the code for a bot token and stores it encrypted in oauth_installs (with Slack-specific routing defaults under metadata).
 The Slack app itself is provisioned from a manifest checked into the repo at docs/setup/slack-app-manifest.yaml — paste it into api.slack.com/apps → Create New App → From a manifest to reproduce the exact scopes, slash commands, and event subscriptions agntdata expects.

 Bot scopes